-- develop a recovery plan that identifies in advance options to restore the financial position and viability; - review and update the recovery plan on a regular basis, or when there are material changes; and - take actions for recovery if the IAIG comes under severe stress. - CF 16.15.a.1 The group-wide supervisor should consider the IAIG's nature, scale, and complexity when setting recovery plan requirements, including the form, content and detail of the recovery plan and the frequency for reviewing and updating the plan. - CF 16.15.a.2 Recovery planning is the responsibility of the IAIG.
-The IAIG should be able to take timely actions for recovery, in particular when any predefined criteria are met that trigger the activation of the recovery plan. - CF 16.15.a.3 A recovery plan developed by the IAIG should cover all material legal entities within the group. - CF 16.15.a.4 A recovery plan should serve as a guide for the IAIG to plan and manage severe stress scenarios, although the actual nature and timing of recovery actions will depend on the circumstances. - CF 16.15.a.5 The IAIG should ensure that: - it has a robust governance structure and sufficient resources to support the recovery planning process, which includes clear allocation of responsibilities; and - recovery planning is integrated into the IAIG's overall governance processes. - CF 16.15.a.6 A recovery plan is an integral part of the risk management process of an IAIG, aimed at identifying actions to be taken in severe stress scenarios that pose a serious risk to the viability of the IAIG, or any material part of its insurance business.
-A recovery plan describes if and how the IAIG would: - discontinue or divest certain portfolios, business lines, legal entities, or other services; and/or - continue operating certain lines of insurance business while restructuring or running off its discontinued business lines in an orderly fashion.
+- develop a recovery plan that identifies in advance options to restore the financial position and viability of the IAIG if it comes under severe stress; - review and update the recovery plan on a regular basis, or when there are material changes; and - take actions for recovery if the IAIG comes under severe stress. - CF 16.15.a.1 The group-wide supervisor should consider the IAIG's nature, scale, and complexity when setting recovery plan requirements, including the form, content and detail of the recovery plan and the frequency for reviewing and updating the plan. - CF 16.15.a.2 Recovery planning is the responsibility of the IAIG.
+The IAIG should be able to take timely actions for recovery, in particular when any predefined criteria are met that trigger the activation of the recovery plan. - CF 16.15.a.3 A recovery plan developed by the IAIG should cover all material legal entities within the group. - CF 16.15.a.4 A recovery plan should serve as a guide for the IAIG to plan and manage severe stress scenarios, although the actual nature and timing of recovery actions will depend on the circumstances.

-CF 16.15.a.7 A recovery plan should include:
+CF 16.15.a.5 The IAIG should ensure that: